Hammer Museum: UCLA Grunwald Center for the Graphic Arts at the Hammer Museum

-The UCLA Grunwald Center for the Graphic Arts is one of the most important and comprehensive collections of works on paper in the country.
+The UCLA Grunwald Center for the Graphic Arts is one of the largest collections of works on paper in the country.
 Housed at the Hammer Museum, the center was established in 1956 after a gift from Fred Grunwald and today houses over 40,000 prints, drawings, photographs, and artists' books.
 The collection includes works dating from the Renaissance to the present, including European old master prints and drawings, Japanese ukiyo-e woodblock prints, and a collection of contemporary photography initiated by UCLA photographer Robert Heinecken (1931–2006).

-In 1988 the Grunwald Center received a bequest of over 850 landscape drawings and prints from the collection of Los Angeles-based architect Rudolf L. Baumfeld.
+In 1988 the Grunwald Center received a bequest of over 850 landscape drawings and prints from the collection of Los Angeles–based architect Rudolf L. Baumfeld.
 The Baumfeld Collection includes important examples of European landscapes from the 16th to 20th-centuries and includes pure landscapes, as well as views of architectural ruins and urban scenes.
 The Eunice and Hal David Collection, bequeathed to the Grunwald Center by lyricist Hal David and his wife Eunice, is a collection of 19th and 20th-century drawings by European and American artists.
 Selections from the collection were exhibited at the Hammer in 2003.
 The 2014 exhibition showcased works from the Elisabeth Dean Collection of 19th and 20th-century works on paper.
 The collection of approximately 900 prints and illustrated books is among the most significant gifts received by the Grunwald Center in recent years.

-The Grunwald Center is also home to several important collections of Los Angeles-based contemporary artists.
+The Grunwald Center is also home to several important collections of Los Angeles–based contemporary artists.
 The Grunwald Center's collection features over 1,000 works by Sister Corita Kent, an influential pop printmaker and social justice activist, including rare preparatory studies and sketchbooks.
 Additionally, the Grunwald maintains an archive of the first twenty years of June Wayne's influential Tamarind Lithography Workshop, offering a rare overview of contemporary print-making in Los Angeles.
 Jointly acquired by the Grunwald and the Los Angeles County Museum of Art, the Grunwald Center maintains a complete archive of prints by Los Angeles publisher Edition Jacob Samuel which documents the activity of master intaglio print-maker Jacob Samuel.
 Highlights from the archive were exhibited in the 2010 exhibition Outside the Box: Edition Jacob Samuel, 1988-2010.

 A research and education resource, the Grunwald Center study room is available by appointment to faculty, students, and members of the public.

 Highlights from the Grunwald's collection include: Melencolia I (1514) by Albrecht Dürer, Christ Preaching (1652) by Rembrandt van Rijn, Maple trees at Mama, Tekona Shrine and linked Bridge (1857) by Utagawa Hiroshige, Les Grands Baigneurs (1896) by Paul Cézanne, Le Repas Frugal (1904) by Pablo Picasso, and Entropia (review) (2004), by Julie Mehretu.